Written by Willie Peacock, attorney

 The second rule above means that lawyers also need to keep a watchful eye on how much each client has in trust, as they cannot use one client’s money to cover expenses for another client.

-As for trust accounts themselves, there are two types.
+We’ve explained what trust accounting is—but what is a trust account?
+There are two types.
 Trust accounts can be pooled (holding funds for more than one client) or separate (usually if it’s a larger sum of money or explicitly requested by the client).

 Trust accounting best practice #1: Have an account

-This may seem obvious, to have a trust account to comply with legal trust accounting regulations, but many attorneys actually choose to forego having an account.
+Having a trust account to comply with legal trust accounting regulations might seem obvious, but many attorneys actually choose to forego having an account.
 However, in some jurisdictions, you can’t even practice without having a trust account—even if it’s for pro bono work.
 It’s common for law firms to operate one or more pooled trust accounts depending on the nature and needs of the practice.

 For example, law firms that handle real estate matters may require several pooled trust accounts at different financial institutions.
 On the other hand, a criminal practice may require only one pooled trust account.